xolox/python-coloredlogs/README.rst

 module.
 The ColoredFormatter_ class inherits from `logging.Formatter`_ and uses `ANSI escape sequences`_ to render your logging messages in color.
 It uses only standard colors so it should work on any UNIX terminal.
-It's currently tested on Python 2.7, 3.5+ and PyPy.
+It's currently tested on Python 2.7, 3.5+ and PyPy (2 and 3).
 On Windows `coloredlogs` automatically tries to enable native ANSI support (on up-to-date Windows 10 installations) and falls back on using colorama_ (if installed).
 Here is a screen shot of the demo that is printed when the command ``coloredlogs --demo`` is executed:

 .. image:: https://coloredlogs.readthedocs.io/en/latest/_images/defaults.png